Photonsters/anycubic-photon-docs/FAQ.md

 # Frequently Asked Questions

+## Ive just bought a Photon, what accessories should I get?
+- What you need before printing by Kevin Rank. http://makerfun3d.com/toolbox-resin-printers

 ## My printer resets during prints!
 - this is a known problem and there are a few solutions to test. see the [KNOWN ISSUES SECTION](https://github.com/Photonsters/anycubic-photon-docs/blob/master/known-issues/photon-known-issues.md)